Skull Base Rhabdomyosarcoma in Children

 - Increased risk of other cancers later in life

-Talk to the doctor about what you should watch for and what can be done to help prevent complications.
+Talk with your child's healthcare provider about what you should watch for and what can be done to help prevent complications.

 How can I help my child live with skull base rhabdomyosarcoma?

-A child with skull base rhabdomyosarcoma needs special care for the rest of his or her life.
+A child with skull base rhabdomyosarcoma needs specialized medical care.
 Your child will be seen by oncologists and other healthcare providers to treat any late effects of treatment and to watch for signs or symptoms of the tumor returning.
 Your child will be checked with imaging tests and other tests.
 And your child may see other healthcare providers for problems from the tumor or from treatment.
-For example, your child may see an eye doctor (ophthalmologist) for vision problems.
+For example, your child may see an eye care provider (ophthalmologist) for vision problems.

 - Your child may have trouble eating.
 A dietitian may be able to help.